Here are some instructions to get droid 4 xt894 booted with mainline kernel.

 as a giant bootloader for kexec with just few usable partitions :) At least

-mmcblk1p23 webtop partition can be reformatted as ext4 and used as a root
+mmcblk1p23 webtop partition can be reformatted as ext4 and used as a minimal

 Also note that droid 4's modem is locked to be usable only with verizon

 network in the U.S, in other countries any operator seems to work.
-There's
+With

 Droid 4 has a motorola custom PMIC called cpcap.
 It's connected over